DSI-COVID/DS4C0701/README.txt

 Source of the statistic: KOSTAT (Statistics Korea)

 5) COSIb_DS4C0701.csv
 Observed clinical onset serial intervals (Data set B, 102 pairs).
-Please refer to the supplementary material of our article at doi:https://doi.org/10.1016/j.ijid.2020.07.068 for detailed information.
+Please refer to Supplement B of the supplementary material of our article at doi:https://doi.org/10.1016/j.ijid.2020.07.068 for detailed information.

 6) DSIb_DS4C0701.csv
 Observed diagnostic serial intervals (Data set B, 102 pairs).
-Please refer to the supplementary material of our article at doi:https://doi.org/10.1016/j.ijid.2020.07.068 for detailed information.
+Please refer to Supplement B of the supplementary material of our article at doi:https://doi.org/10.1016/j.ijid.2020.07.068 for detailed information.

 7) DSI_DS4C0701.csv
 Observed diagnostic serial intervals (Data set A, 1235 pairs).
-Please refer to the supplementary material of our article at doi:https://doi.org/10.1016/j.ijid.2020.07.068 for detailed information.
+Please refer to Supplement B of the supplementary material of our article at doi:https://doi.org/10.1016/j.ijid.2020.07.068 for detailed information.